nathan-cool/Endometriosis_Ireland/README.md

 Media

-I found photos used on this website by using different terms on Google Image search and changing usage rights to Creative Commons licenses
+Images used during the development of this site were taken from  https://unsplash.com/ and https://www.pexels.com/